NesVII/Unreal-rpg/README.md

 ## Description

-This project is an RPG (Role-Playing Game) developed in Unreal Engine.
+This project is an RPG (Role-Playing Game) similar to **Assassin's Creed Origins** developed in Unreal Engine.
 It is designed for educational purposes and aimed at advancing game development and design skills.
 The game is not intended for publication or commercial purposes; rather, it serves as a learning platform.
 ## Features
 + Player Interaction: Engage in a dynamic world with various non-player characters (NPCs), quests, and storylines.
 + Combat System: Implement a combat system that involves strategy, skills, and perhaps magic or special abilities.